Nonparametric Bayes multiresolution testing for high-dimensional rare events: Modeling Framework

 Formally, let $\calT$ be the entire region of interest, which in our case would be the whole genome or whole exome sequence under consideration.
 Let $\calT_p^{(l)}$, for all $p = 1, \ldots, 2^l$, for all $l = 1, \ldots, L$ denote the partition of $\calT$ at resolution $l$, where $L$ denotes the total number of resolutions.
 Let $S_p^{(l)} = \{ i : t_i \in \calT_p^{(l)} \}$ denote the indices of the events in the interval $\calT_p^{(l)}$, and let $n_p^{(l)} = |S_p^{(l)} |$ denote the cardinality of $S_p^{(l)}$.
 Let $\hat{\calT}_p^{(l)}$ denote $K$ equispaced points in the interval $\calT_p^{(l)}$, and let $y_{p,i}^{(l,1)}$ and $y_{p,i}^{(l,2)}$ denote the number of events for the two groups in the $i^{th}$ sub-interval induced by $\hat{\calT}_p^{(l)},\, i = 1, \ldots, K+1$.
 Our goal is to test the differences in the underlying rates for the two sequences $\y_{p}^{(l,1)}$ and $\y_{p}^{(l,2)}$ for each $p$ and $l$.

+We use the following semi-parametric model proposed by \citet{guindani2014bayesian} for analyzing sequence count data on T-cell diversity for testing differential abundance (without the multi-resolution screening).
 Ignoring the resolution-specific subscripts $p$ and $l$ for the sake of notational clarity for the moment, let the true abundance rates for the two groups be $\lambda_{i}^{(1)}$ and $\lambda_{i}^{(2)}$.
-Then the model for differential abundance is:
+Then, the model for differential abundance is:

 where $M = M^{(l)}$ is the precision parameter of the Dirichlet process $P=P^{(l)}$, and $P_0 = P_{0,p}^{(l)}$ is the base measure, which is taken to be $P_{0,p}^{(l)} = \mathrm{Gam}(\alpha_p^{(l)}, \beta_p^{(l)})$.
 Here $\alpha_p^{(l)}, \beta_p^{(l)}$ respectively denote the resolution-specific shape and rate parameter of the Gamma distribution, which can be estimated from the data using an Empirical Bayes approach following the sequential approach of \citet{mcauliffe2006nonparametric}.
 The unique draws from the posterior in the inference phase are used to estimate the hyper-parameters of the Gamma base measure for the DP mixture model.
 A schematic diagram of the model is given in Figure \ref{fig:model}.
 To facilitate posterior computation, we introduce a latent indicator variable $\bgamma$ such that